 Close Embrace and Open Embrace (II)

-Close embrace tango and open embrace tango are actually two different dances.
-They have so little in common in their philosophies, structures, techniques, and feelings that people who have learned one dance are not able to dance the other dance without learning it.
-I knew this from personal experience.
-When I first tried to dance close embrace tango after three years of studying open embrace tango, I had no clue on how to do it because everything, including posture, connection, axis, balance, space, movements, and the way to lead and follow, changed.
+Close embrace tango and open embrace tango are, in essence, two different dances.
+Their philosophies, structures, techniques, and feelings are so distinct that people who have learned one dance are not able to dance the other without further training.
+I know this from personal experience.
+After three years of studying open embrace tango, my first attempt at close embrace left me completely lost.
+Everything—posture, connection, axis, balance, spatial awareness, movement, and the way of leading and following—must change.
 (See The Styles of Tango.)